-Imagine dramatic music here.
-Ew.
-I have all that stuff in my hair?
 Obviously, brushing your hair with THAT is anything else but tempting.
-But unless you only found a few stray hairs in it, cleaning the Tangle Teezer* is not necessarily straightforward.
-If you have thick hair like me, you do find those tiny little dust-packages in there as well.
+But cleaning it is not that easy either.
+Unless you only found a few stray hairs in it, that is.
+If you have thick hair like me, you find those tiny little dust-packages in there as well.
 And those just don’t want to let go of their newfound home!

 Cleaning the Tangle Teezer

-Honestly, it tok me a while to come up with a good way of cleaning it.
-At some point I even considered just not using it anymore, because it felt like the Tangle Teezer would just make my hair dirty!
+Honestly, it took me a while to come up with a good way of cleaning it.
+At some point, I even considered just not using it anymore.
+It felt like the Tangle Teezer would just make my hair dirty!
 But then I finally found the perfect way for me to

 a) not spend too much time on cleaning it and